New York City's 13th City Council district

 New York City's 13th City Council district is one of 51 districts in the New York City Council.
-It is currently represented by Republican Kristy Marmorato following her victory over then-incumbent Marjorie Velázquez in 2023.
+It is currently represented by Democrat Shirley Aldebol following her victory over then-incumbent Kristy Marmorato in 2025.

 Geography

 District 13 covers a series of smaller neighborhoods in the East Bronx, including Throggs Neck, Pelham Parkway, Morris Park, Pelham Bay, Pelham Gardens, Schuylerville, Country Club, Locust Point, and Westchester Square, as well as parts of Allerton and Van Nest.

 City Island, a small populated island to the east of the borough's mainland, is a part of the district.
 Pelham Bay Park, the city's largest park, is also located within the district, as are Ferry Point Park and Hart Island.

 The district overlaps with Bronx Community Boards 9, 10, and 11, and is contained almost entirely within New York's 14th congressional district, with a small extension into the 16th district.
 It also overlaps with the 32nd, 33rd, 34th, and 36th districts of the New York State Senate, and with the 80th, 82nd, and 87th districts of the New York State Assembly.